 Operations & Administration Division Coordinator (a.k.a.
-Administrative Pastor, Business Administrator)
+Administrative Pastor, Business Administrator; Corporate Secretary and Treasurer))

 I came to work at this uniquely God-led organization in May of 1995.
 I worked in the for-profit corporate world for 12 years (more on that below).
 When I began work for Xenos, a church where I met Christ in 1988, I didn't fully understand the breadth of career change I would experience.
 What a rewarding challenge - to be able to match career experience and work strengths with a desire to see God's purposes move forward in Central Ohio and the world beyond.

 Beyond the church work I'm blessed to be able to do, I am so joyful to be part of a local church in which God manifests His grace and love so actively through His people.
 Ministry opportunities abound in and through Xenos.
-I am part of a dynamic and diverse home group here at Xenos and serve as senior leader there.
+I am part of a dynamic and diverse home group here at Xenos.
 I am one of the older members, chronologically, but more importantly as a maturing (though farther from mature each year it seems) Christian.
 I believe as we grow more in Christ we learn more how far from His character we truly are, driving me to His grace.
 It has been a true joy to help younger Christians discern God's word and make tough life decisions within a biblical world view.
-I worked in the Junior High ministry for 20 years, a true stretch of faith for me to give myself away, during whuich I finally got to minister with my own son for his 3 years of middle school.
-I also help lead a Bible study in a local nursing home, which is an incredible blessing.
+I worked in the Junior High ministry for 20 years, a true stretch of faith for me to give myself away, during which I finally got to minister with my own son for his 3 years of middle school.

 God made it so clear that Malia and I were to be together, through many avenues.
 I feel like Job at the end of his travails, as his life is put into perspective with God -- in Job 42:12 the Bible relates that God blessed Job “in the second half of his life” (NLT) greater than in the first.
 I am a living testament to that kind of incredible grace and loving gift, as He chose me as Malia's husband.
 His plan for me has been a great one.